Understanding accounting and tax in Hong Kong

 For unincorporated businesses, the first HK$2 million of profits will be taxed at 7.5% and the remaining profits will be taxed at the existing 15% tax rate.

-Take note that if you are part of a group of connected entities, only one entity can enjoy the two-tier rates.
-For this purpose, you will need to identify which entity will benefit and to make election accordingly.
+Take note that if you are part of a group of connected entities, only one entity can enjoy the two-tier rate.
+For this purpose, the group will need to identify which entity will benefit from the two-tier rate and make the relevant election accordingly.

 Basis period

-Profits income tax in Hong Kong is assessed in relation to a Year of Assessment (YA).
-For example, a YA may commence on 1 April 2023 and end on 31 March 2024, and would be referred to as YA 2023-24.
+Profits tax in Hong Kong is assessed in relation to a Year of Assessment (YA).
+For example, a YA may commence on 1 April 2026 and end on 31 March 2027.
+This would be referred to as YA 2026-27.

 Filing due date